radiantearth/stac-api-spec/fragments/filter/README.md

 The Queryables mechanism allows a client to discover what variable terms are available for use when writing filter expressions.
 These variables can be defined per-collection, and the intersection of these variables over all collections is what is available for filtering when there are no collection restrictions.
-These queryables are the only variables that may be used in filter expressions, and if any variable is used in expression that is not defined as a queryable and error should be returned according to OAFeat Part 3.
+These queryables are the only variables that may be used in filter expressions, and if any variable is used in expression that is not defined as a queryable and error must be returned according to OAFeat Part 3.
 It is recognized that this is a severe restriction in STAC APIs that have highly variable and dynamic content.
 It is possible that this will change in the OAFeat Part 3 spec, see this [issue](https://github.com/opengeospatial/ogcapi-features/issues/582).
 For now, implementers may choose to allow